Huntly Castle

 Approach to site

-The main entrance door has a ramp 8m long with a gradient of 1:12 leading up to it.
-The ticket office then has step-free access.
+The main entrance door is reached via a ramp 8m long with a gradient of 1:12.

-• The outer buildings are all at ground level, though there are some steps, ramps, gravel and cobble surfaces
+The outer buildings are all at ground level, with some steps, ramps, gravel and cobbled surfaces.

 Toilets